secundant/neodx/apps/docs/glob/index.md

 - Tiny, fast and works similarly to [picomatch](https://github.com/micromatch/picomatch)
 - Lightweight
 - Opinionated for simplicity
-- Provides a [low-level API](./api.md#walkglobglob-string--string-options-walkglobparams) to create your own glob-based APIs
+- Provides a [walkGlob](./api.md#walkglobglob-string--string-params-walkglobparams), which you can use to develop your own glob-based logic

 ## Installation